Start the conversation

 And that's just the start.

-By 2021, Money Morning expects cybercrime will reach $6 trillion in damages.
+By 2021, Cybersecurity Ventures expects cybercrime damages will reach $6 trillion.

 And that growth should continue for years.
 New regulations are always popping up, like the EU's new Global Data Protection Regulation (GDPR) from 2018, which requires…